 The First Debenture and the Third Debenture are convertible into our common stock, at the selling stockholder's option.
 The First Debenture debentures mature three years from the date of issuance.
-The 4.75% Third Debenture matures five years from the date of issuance.
 Interest on the First Debenture is payable monthly in cash or, at Golden Gate's option, in shares of common stock of the Company valued at the then applicable conversion price.
 The First Debenture is convertible into the number of our shares of common stock equal to the dollar amount of the debenture divided by the conversion price.
-The conversion price for the First Debenture is the lesser of (i) \$2.00 or (ii) 70% of the average of the five lowest volume weighted average prices during the twenty (20) trading days prior to the conversion price for the Third Debenture is in fact no limit on the number of shares into which the debentures may be converted over time.
-If Golden Gate elects to convert a portion of the debenture that Golden Gate elected to convert, plus any accrued and unpaid interest, at 135% of such amount.
+The conversion price for the First Debenture is the lesser of (i) \$2.00 or (ii) 70% of the average of the five lowest volume weighted average prices during the twenty (20) trading days prior to the conversion.
+The conversion price for the Third Debenture is the lesser of (i) \$4.00 or (ii) 80% of the average of the five lowest volume weighted average prices during the twenty (20) trading days prior to the conversion.
+Accordingly, there is in fact no limit on the number of shares into which the debentures may be converted over time.
+If Golden Gate elects to convert a portion of the debenture and, on the day that the election is made, the volume weighted average price is below \$0.75, 3DIcon shall have the right to prepay that portion of the debenture that Golden Gate elected to convert, plus any accrued and unpaid interest, at 135% of such amount.
 In connection with the Purchase Agreement, 3DIcon entered into a registration rights agreement with Golden Gate pursuant to which the Company agreed to file, the registration statement covering the common stock issuable upon conversion of the First Debenture only.

 On December 15, 2006, we amended the securities purchase agreement ("Amendment No. 1") such that the issuance of the Second Debenture was now at our option, rather than as of right.
 In addition, the securities purchase agreement, the debenture, the registration rights agreement and Amendment No. 1 was amended to extend the deadline for effectiveness of the initial registration statement until June 15, 2007 and to provide for fixed conversion prices on all three debentures until such time as our common stock is quoted on the OTCBB or is otherwise listed and trading on NASDAQ or a national securities exchange.
 The conversion price of the initial \$1.25 million debenture, as amended, is the lesser of (i) \$2.00 or (ii) 70% of the average of the five lowest Volume Weighted Average Prices during the twenty (20) days prior to the conversion.
-The conversion price of the second \$1.25 million debenture, as amended, is now \$0.35 per share until our common stock is listed on the OTCBB or is otherwise listed and trading on NASDAQ or a national securities exchange and thereafter the lesser of (i) \$2.00 or (ii) 90% of the average of the five lowest Volume Weighted Average of the second (i) \$2.00 or (ii) 80% of the average of the five lowest Volume Weighted Average Prices during the twenty (20) days prior to the conversion.
+The conversion price of the second \$1.25 million debenture, as amended, is now \$0.35 per share until our common stock is listed on the OTCBB or is otherwise listed and trading on NASDAQ or a national securities exchange and thereafter the lesser of (i) \$2.00 or (ii) 90% of the average of the five lowest Volume Weighted Average Prices during the twenty (20) days prior to the conversion.
+The conversion.
 The conversion.
 In the event the Company elects, and Golden Gate fails, to enter into the Second Debenture, Golden Gate would be required to pay liquidated damages in the amount of \$250,000.